 It’s a little hard to definitively say which network is the fastest – there hasn’t been any extensive testing comparing the networks, plus reports differ.

 Still, based on the data that’s out there, EE has been found to have the highest average 4G speeds in major cities, as well as the lowest latency (the time it takes for a network to respond to a request).
 Three has also been named as the UK’s fastest 5G network in various speed tests.

 As for data limits, many networks offer either unlimited data plans, or at least plans with large monthly data allowances.
 However, they may still have a fair usage policy in place, even if you have unlimited data – for example, if you regularly tether to multiple devices, or if you’re using more than 650GB of data a month.

 Different networks have different policies, so it’s always good to check.

 What if I’m not with EE, O2, Vodafone or Three?

-If you aren’t with any of the above networks, your provider will likely use of them via a wholesale agreement – for example:
+If you aren’t with any of the big four networks, your provider will still be powered by one of them – for example: